 My name is Geraint Parry, and I am an advocate for and researcher in plant sciences.
-I have previously worked as a plant cell biologist and currently work as the GARNet co-ordinator, a network for the UK Arabidopsis and wider plant research community.
+I have previously worked as a plant cell biology researcher and currently work as the GARNet co-ordinator, a network for the UK Arabidopsis and wider plant research community.

 During my career I have been successful in generating high quality research, published in journals such as PNAS, Nature Cell Biology, Plant Cell, the Journal of Experimental Botany.
 I have also had the opportunity to teach students both in formal lectures and in the lab environment where I take great pride in my ability to simply explain complex scientific concepts and to stimulate an interest in research.